freemanlatrell/blog/README.md

 Although OpenShift is considered a “Container Platform” powered by Kubernetes, orchestrating containers isn’t the only benefit to running on OpenShift.
 The other benefit is the ability to extend the Kubernetes API with your own custom API’s, allowing CRUD actions to be performed against your OpenShift operator, using REST requests against the OpenShift cluster.
 Let’s walk through an example to further explain…

 When you’re building your Operator Collection using the [Operator Collection Specification][oc-spec], you’re actually building out the body for the API of the new object to be created in OpenShift.
-Take for example the RACF operator configuration in the recording below.
+Take for example the RACF operator configuration in the video below.
 In this Operator Collection, we are generating an operator that allows for the self-service creation and deletion of a user ID on a z/OS host.

 Under the `resources` section, we are creating a new object (in Kubernetes this is called a `Kind`) in OpenShift called `ZosUserID`.
 In the `playbook` field we are telling OpenShift which playbooks to execute when an instance is created (or a POST request is sent to the API server), and the `finalizer` field is telling OpenShift which playbook to execute when the instance is deleted (or a DELETE request is sent to the API server).
-For this object we’d like to require that the following fields to be passed in the API request to execute the Operator Collection.
-In this example those fields (which are passed as variables to our playbooks) are `name` and `userid`.
-Once this Operator Collection is deployed to OpenShift, a new object is now available in the cluster called `ZosUserID`, which we can now perform REST requests to execute this collection in OpenShift.
+For this object we’d like to require that the following fields are passed in the API request to execute the Operator Collection.
+In this example those fields are `name` and `userid`.
+Once this Operator Collection is deployed to OpenShift, a new object is now available in the cluster called `ZosUserID`, which we can now perform REST requests (via the `oc` CLI or an API tool of your choice) to execute this collection in OpenShift.

 <video src=https://github.com/freemanlatrell/blog/assets/24191850/4f9693ce-d901-47ba-8883-6fcd353b3d8e controls="controls" style="max-width: 730px;">
 </video>

-Taking this a step further, we can also store these .yml files for our user IDs in a source-controlled management system like Git.
+Taking this a step further, we can also store these `.yml` files for our user IDs in a source-controlled management system like Git.
 Then we can build a CI/CD pipeline around our repository that executes these API’s, to quickly redeploy these user IDs on newly provisioned z/OS hosts.
-Adding a new user in a production environment can now be managed via a Pull Request in GitHub, that adds a new .yml file to the repository, while the available operator in OpenShift also allows for the self-service ID creation for developers needing a new ID created on a development Wazi Sandbox environment.
+Adding a new user in a production environment can now be managed via a Pull Request in GitHub, that adds a new `.yml` file to the repository, while the available operator in OpenShift also allows for the self-service ID creation for developers needing a new ID created on a development Wazi Sandbox environment.
 Which takes me to my third and final advantage which is…

 ### **3. Provides self-service consumption of your Ansible solution.**